ESRC Centre for Doctoral Training: SOC-B

 Examples of Potential Project Areas

 Students will finalise projects and placements available in Soc-B at Essex University during their studentships.
 Listed below is a non-exhaustive list of potential supervisors and examples of appropriate current research in ISER, the Departments of Psychology and Sociology and the School of Life Sciences to provide some guidance on the breadth of research topics available and the range of topics that could be developed for a PhD.
 Additional potential supervisors are available in the Department of Life Sciences, Sociology and Health and Human Sciences.

 It is anticipated that projects will include both strong social and biological science content and inter-departmental panel supervision will be developed and finalised in year 1 of the studentship.

 Potential biosocial projects in ISER

-Professor Michaela Benzeval is the Director of Understanding Society which interests include the impact of economic and social environment on health.
-She is working with a number of colleagues across the university and nationally on a number of projects that span the social science disciplines and biology.
+Professor Michaela Benzeval is the Director of Understanding Society whose interests include the impact of economic and social environment on health.
+She is happy to discuss projects based on Understanding Society that span the social science disciplines and biology.

 Examples of areas of research suitable for Soc-B include: